cryologger/glacier-velocity-tracker/README.md

 #### 2.1.1 Design principles

-The design of the glacier velocity measurement system places emphasis on the following design principles:
+The design of the system places emphasis on the following design principles:
 * Inexpensive
 * Off-the-shelf components
 * Modular